 This page lists of all of the items currently being monitored by the Novell Remote Manager overall health monitoring engine on this server.
 For information about how this status is calculated for a server, see the following:

-- For OES 2015 or later servers, see "Viewing the Overall Server Health Status" on page 40 - For OES 11 SP2 servers, see "Viewing the Overall Server Health Status" on page 40
+For OES 11 SP2 and later servers, see "Viewing the Overall Server Health Status" on page 46

 If an item has not been monitored for more than 3 minutes, it is removed from the list.